DudeOfCode/BigData/README.md

 #### ethersJs: this is a web3 api that helped to directly connect the ABI in th json to the web3 provider and the Javascript code(reactJs)
 #### PNG files: served as the logo and background images
 #### Browsers: The browsers were used to test the app using the http://localhost:3000.
-#### Note:Edge will not display the links of the files when the user clicks on preview.
+#### Note:Edge will not display the links of the files when the user clicks on preview.Use chrome or mozilla to test the app.

 # Description